quesby/quesby-boilerplate/src/content/documentation/README.md

 ## Contributing

-Neutrino Boilerplate is an open-source project.
+Quesby Boilerplate is an open-source project.
 Contributions are welcome!
 Please see our [Development](/documentation/development/) section for guidelines on contributing to the project.

 ---